 People with a commercial diving certificate may only carry out diving work.
 If you have a commercial diving certificate from another EU/EEA country, you must apply to have it recognized in Denmark.

-Professional diving training programs takes place on one of the diving schools approved by the Danish Maritime Authority.
+Professional diving training programmes takes place on one of the diving schools approved by the Danish Maritime Authority.

 The Danish Maritime Authority approves diving schools.
 The schools teach and arrange exams in accordance with guidelines issued by the International Diving Schools Association (IDSA).